 Why is rural internet so slow?

 It mostly comes down to cost and time.
-Rural internet tends to be slower than urban internet because ISPs choose to focus their attention and resources on areas with dense populations.
+Rural internet tends to be slower than urban internet because providers choose to focus their attention and resources on areas with dense populations.
 It’s more profitable to service a smaller area with more people, which means rural areas often get shorted on the latest technology.

 In addition, it takes substantial time and money to build out networks in rural areas where the terrain is often harsher and less developed than in the city.
 Grounded internet connections like fiber, cable, and DSL face geographical barriers that satellites can overcome easier.